 - Class events—get to know your classmates and develop your Wharton network through unique, class-wide co-curricular experiences.
-Look for events on your class information page (first-years, sophomores, juniors, seniors).
+Log in to Campus Groups to find events for your class.

 - Programs and initiatives—engage with alumni and faculty, gain leadership and professional skills, and expand your network through co-curricular activities, including alumni-student and mentorship opportunities.

 The Undergraduate Student Life team’s mission is to create an inclusive, equitable, and engaging undergraduate community where all students feel empowered to reach their leadership potential, feel a sense of belonging, and have the resources to thrive.

 - Mentorship and community building

 Aman Goyal, Associate Director of Student Life, predominantly works on junior and senior initiatives and events.
 He serves as advisor for the Junior-Senior Programming Advisory Board (JSAB) and Wharton GUIDE.
 Aman grew up in Toledo, Ohio,and went to Miami University of Ohio where he received a bachelor’s in psychology with a minor in neuroscience.
 He then went to graduate school at Penn where he received his master’s in higher education administration and master’s in public administration.
 When he’s not working, Aman can be found keeping up with current events and pop culture, planning his next adventure, or catching up with family and friends! email@example.com